Can you support CaringBridge during our March campaign? Generous donors like you ensure that CaringBridge remains ad-free, private and protected.

 The second opinion from Dr. Meyer at Mayo was that the MRI was consistent with either a meningioma of intermediate grade, possibly a haemangiopericytoma, or even a solitary fibrous tumor.
 The surrounding T2 change was presumed to be edema, but there was an outside chance that the mass could represent a malignant glioma.

 So, here we are today.
-Prepping for surgery tomorrow morning and I feel so positive!
+Preparing for surgery tomorrow morning and I feel so positive!
 I am anxious of course which is normal, but honestly I feel so ready to do this.
 I am overwhelmed with the amount of love, support, cards, flowers, texts, calls I have received from so many individuals.
-Old co-workers, current co-workers, cousins, aunts, uncles, friends, friends of friends, people I don't even know, all saying they are cheering for me and praying for me!
+Family, old co-workers, current co-workers, cousins, aunts, uncles, friends, friends of friends, people I don't even know, all saying they are cheering for me and praying for me!
 God is so insanely good and I'm not someone special.
 There is no reason that something like this couldn't have happened to me, obviously because it did.
 But to see how many people are around me, caring, and supporting me - it has truly re-enforced in me, my own strength.
 God built me for this and I am ready to see it through!
 No matter what happens tomorrow I know it is His plan, but I just feel so confident that everything is going to be OK!
 We felt that this site would be the easiest way to keep people who were interested, updated.
 So someone in my family will be updating periodically.

 I want to end with an amazing reading my friend Austin sent to me.
 Every day since the first diagnosis, Austin has been sending me an inspirational message (mind you his mom, my second mom, Debbie Robischon is currently battling pancreatic cancer).
 Not only have they helped me battle through some of the hard times, but they truly have helped me strengthen my relationship with God which is something I have always had but never leaned on like I have this past month.
 The reading for tomorrow is as follows ( I hope you all see how uniquely relevant this message is for me and what I'm going through right now - talk about a sign put right in front of your face!)